HarryPaniccc/DnD/DnD/World of Helodaria/Lucius.md

   - name: Aether Dash
     desc: Lucius steps into the border ethereal, traversing as though using a blood hunter's Aether Step, and moves up to his speed without provoking opportunity attacks.
 After he finishes moving, he returns to the material plane.
   - name: Attack
-    desc: Lucius makes one slam attack.
+    desc: Lucius makes one Claw, one Searing Lash, or one Damnation +2 attack.
   - name: Wrathflight (Costs 2 Actions)
     desc: Lucius summons his bat wings and beats them.
-Each creature within 10ft. of him must succeed on a DC 19 dexterity saving throw or take 1d6 + 5 bludgeoning damage and be knocked prone.
+Each creature within 10ft. of him must succeed on a DC 19 dexterity saving throw or take 1d6 + 4 bludgeoning damage and be knocked prone.
 Lucius can then fly up to his movement speed.
 He loses his flying speed after finishing this movement.
 ```
+#### Actions
+- **Bite**: The target's hit point maximum is reduced by an amount equal to the necrotic damage taken, and the vampire regains hit points equal to that amount.
+The reduction lasts until the target finishes a long rest.
+The target dies if this effect reduces its hit point maximum to 0.
+A humanoid slain in this way and then buried in the ground rises the following night as a vampire spawn under the vampire's control.

 #### Shapechanger
 ---
-## Lucius is buffed by the amount of pillars
+## Lucius is buffed by the amount of pillars remaining
+#### 3 Pillars =
+#### 2 Pillars =
+#### 1 Pillar remaining = +3 to AC

 ## Items
 - [[Lucius' Staff]]